 Reporting fraud and corruption

-There are a variety of national and provincial institutions that handle government fraud and corruption.
-Each of these entities deals with specific kinds of cases:
+There are a different national and provincial institutions that handle government fraud and corruption.
+Each of these entities deal with specific kinds of cases:

 The Public Protector is responsible for looking into complaints about:

 The Public Protector does not investigate the following types of complaints:

 How to lay a complaint with the Public Protector

 If a prejudiced decision has been made by a government official affecting you, you should:

 If you write to the Public Protector, you should include the following information:

 If you're unsure about whether your problem is something the Public Protector will investigate, or if you can't write, you can phone the Public Protector's office.
 There are trained staff members who will listen to your complaint, big or small, and conduct investigations.

 You could also visit the office for an interview or a consultation, if you prefer.
 It's better to write first and ask for an interview in the letter.

 - Country Corruption Assessment Report: South Africa (Reports and Research) (File type: pdf; size: 743.35 KB)